omeka-s-modules/ExtractMetadata/README.md

 Once installed and active, this module has the following features:

-- The module adds an "Extract Metadata" vocabulary containing properties where it sets extracted metadata to media.
-- When adding a media, the module will automatically extract metadata from the file and set them to the media.
+- When adding a media, the module will automatically
+    - Extract metadata from the file
+    - Save the metadata alongside the media
-- When editing a media or batch editing media, the user can choose to refresh or clear the extracted metadata.
+- When editing a media or batch editing media, the user can choose to:
+    - Refresh the extracted metadata
+    - Map metadata to media values
-- When editing an item or batch editing items, the user can choose to refresh or clear the extracted metadata of child media.
+- When editing an item or batch editing items, the user can choose to:
+    - Refresh extracted metadata of child media
+    - Map metadata to child media values
-- The user can view the module configuration page to see which extractors are available on their system.
+- The user can view the module configuration page to see:
+    - A list of extractors and whether they are available on their system
+    - A matrix of supported media types and and all their possible metadata types/extractors

 ## Supported file formats: